ART: Step-by-Step Guide

 The eggs are then returned to the incubator, where they remain to develop.
 Periodically, over the next few days, the dishes are inspected so the development of the embryos can be assessed.

 The following day after eggs have been inseminated or injected with a single sperm (ICSI), they are examined for signs that the process of fertilization is underway.
 At this stage, normal development is evident by the still single cell having two nuclei; this stage is called a zygote.
 Two days after insemination or ICSI, normal embryos have divided into about four cells.
 Three days after insemination or ICSI, normally developing embryos contain about eight cells.
-Five days after insemination or ICSI, normally developing embryos have developed to the blastocyst stage, which is typified by an embryo that now has 80 or more cells, an inner fluid-filled cavity, and a small cluster of cells called the inner cell mass.
+Five to seven days after insemination or ICSI, normally developing embryos have developed to the blastocyst stage, which is typified by an embryo that now has 80 or more cells, an inner fluid-filled cavity, and a small cluster of cells called the inner cell mass.

 It is important to note that since many eggs and embryos are abnormal, it is expected that not all eggs will fertilize and not all embryos will divide at a normal rate.
-The chance that a developing embryo will produce a pregnancy is related to whether its development in the lab is normal, but this correlation is not perfect.
-This means that not all embryos developing at the normal rate are in fact also genetically normal, and not all poorly developing embryos are genetically abnormal.
-Nonetheless, their visual appearance is the most common and useful guide in the selection of the best embryo(s) for transfer.
+The chance that a developing embryo will produce a pregnancy is related to whether its development in the lab is normal and whether it is genetically competent.
+Embryo morphology is assessed and graded by embryologists.

-In spite of reasonable precautions, any of the following may occur in the lab that would prevent the establishment of a pregnancy:
+Despite reasonable precautions, any of the following may occur in the lab that would prevent the establishment of a pregnancy:

 • Fertilization of the egg(s) may fail to occur.